wechatShitProgram/gitea-related/Introduction.md

 Gitea shall support multiple platforms.
 Gtiea shall provide an easy and fast self-hosted Git service.
 Gitea should be similar to existing Git hosting solutions hence users could migrate painlessly.

+## Key Stakeholders

+### Programmer
+Responsible for software development

+#### Concerns
+* It should provide easy and overall git service.
+* It should ensure security.

+### Company
+Funding for software development

+#### Concerns
+* It should consume a little resouce in order to reduce git server costs.

+## Technical Context
+* Secutiry
+Gitea comes with CSRF and XSS protection and HTTPS support.
+This improves the security of the deployed instance.

+* Multiple OS support
+Written with Go, Gitea can be done platform-independently across all platforms which Go supports, including Linux, macOS, and Windows, on x86, amd64, ARM and PowerPC architectures.